Rami24t/Salon-Appointment-Scheduler_Relational-Database/README.md

 # Building a PostgreSQL Relational Database & Bash shell program
-## Building a Salon Appointment Scheduler in PostgreSQL bash program
+## Building a Salon Appointment Scheduler PostgreSQL bash program

 This 'Build a Salon Appointment Scheduler' SQL relational database & bash shell project is part of the freeCodeCamp 'Relational Database' curricumlum and certification.